 As a global company, we face foreign currency risk exposure from fluctuating currency exchange rates, primarily the U.S. dollar against the euro, Japanese yen, and Chinese yuan.
 While we seek to manage a portion of these exposures through hedging and other risk management techniques, significant fluctuations in currency rates can have a material impact, either positive or negative, on our consolidated results of operations in any given period.
-During the three months ended March 31, 2023, revenue was unfavorably impacted by 2 percent due to foreign exchange rates compared to the three months ended March 31, 2022.
+During the three and six months ended June 30, 2023, revenue was unfavorably impacted by 1 percent and 2 percent, respectively, due to foreign exchange rates compared to the prior year periods.
 There is uncertainty in the future movements in foreign exchange rates, and fluctuations in these rates could adversely impact our consolidated results of operations and cash flows.